thedhinakarr/thedhinakarr/README.md

-From the boundless emerged the elements; from chaos, order.
+"From the boundless emerged the elements; from chaos, order.

-Logic, the silent architect, shapes the cosmos
+Logic, the silent architect, shapes the cosmos"

+-Anaximander